Sherry has been writing about home, family, and pets since 2008. She enjoys retirement, traveling, reading, and crafts.

 Attract orioles with the same sugar water you would use for hummingbirds.
 The nectar does not need to be orange.
 Orange feeders are available with feeding stations and perches modified for the bigger bird's weight and thin black beaks.

 Most feeders are orange and include the features that attract these bigger birds.
-2015 we saw your feeders being used for the first time.
-A big event that was recorded in my life list book.
+In 2015, we saw our feeders being used for the first time—a big event that was recorded in my life list book.
 The orioles enjoy this feeder.
-The only thing I do not like about it is the globe quickly turns a dull yellow.
+The only thing I do not like about it is how the globe quickly turns a dull yellow.

-For a 2011 feeder search there were few choices.
-In 2017 the product field has expanded.
+When we searched for feeders in 2011, there were few choices.
+By 2017, the product field had expanded.
 Take some time to window shop on the major online stores.

 Oriole Arrival Times for the West Coast

-Southern CaliforniaArrivals start in March 10th and may last till early May.
+Southern CaliforniaArrivals start around March 10th and may last till early May.

-Northern CaliforniaLook for the first arrivals March 15th.
+Northern CaliforniaLook for the first arrivals around March 15th.
 The majority will arrive in early and mid-April.

 OregonMid- to late April.